 When will ETIAS enter into force?

-Everything seems to indicate that the ETIAS would come into force at the end of 2022, but its launch has been extended by 6 months, until November 2023.
+Everything seems to indicate that the ETIAS would come into force at the end of 2025.

 However, although its use will be recommended from that moment onwards, the governing bodies of the Schengen Area will give a period of six months for travelers and border managers to adapt to the new system.
 To this end, information posts will be set up at European borders to inform third-country nationals about the change in the requirements for traveling to Europe.